-1 Marijuana, hashish or cannabis resin.
+- Marijuana, hashish or cannabis resin.

-2 'Other' includes heroin, cocaine, petrol, LSD/synthetic hallucinogens, naturally occurring hallucinogens, kava, methadone and other inhalants.
+- 2 'Other' includes heroin, cocaine, petrol, LSD/synthetic hallucinogens, naturally occurring hallucinogens, kava, methadone and other inhalants.

-3 Analgesics and sedatives for non-medical use.
+- 3 Analgesics and sedatives for non-medical use.

-4 Amphetamines, ice or speed.
+- 4 Amphetamines, ice or speed.

-5 Ecstasy or designer drugs.
+- 5 Ecstasy or designer drugs.

-In 2018-19, a greater proportion of Aboriginal and Torres Strait Islander males reported having used an illicit drug in the previous 12 months compared with females (37% and 21% respectively) [60].
+In 2018-19, a greater proportion of Aboriginal and Torres Strait Islander males reported having used an illicit drug in the previous 12 months compared with females (37% and 21% respectively) [63].
 The higher proportions of use by males were found for all drug types.
 Almost three times as many males as females had used amphetamines (5.0% compared with 1.8%), and almost twice as many males had used cannabis (31% compared with 18%).
 Use of illicit drugs in the previous 12 months was similar for people aged 15 years or over living in non-remote areas and remote areas in 2018-19 (29% and 27% respectively).

-In 2020-21, 18% of clients accessing treatment for their own alcohol and drug use from general AOD treatment services were Aboriginal and Torres Strait Islander people aged 10 years and over [290].
-After alcohol, the most common principal drugs of concern that Aboriginal and Torres Strait Islander people sought treatment for were amphetamines (25% of clients), cannabis (24% of clients) and heroin (4.5% of clients).
+In 2021-22, 18% of clients who accessed treatment for their own AOD use from general AOD treatment services were Aboriginal and Torres Strait Islander people aged 10 years and over [289].
+Of the Aboriginal and Torres Strait Islander clients who accessed treatment, there was a greater proportion of males (60%) than females (39%).
+After alcohol, the most common principal drugs of concern that Aboriginal and Torres Strait Islander people sought treatment for were amphetamines (24% of clients), cannabis (24% of clients) and heroin (4.9% of clients).
+The greatest proportion of clients who accessed treatment among Aboriginal and Torres Strait Islander people were in the 20-29 years age-group (30%), followed by the 30-39 years age-group (29%), 40-49 years age-group (18%), 10-19 years age-group (13%), 50-59 years age-group (8.0%), and 60 years and over age-group (1.9%).